Archimedean2345/rocket-benchtest-stand/README.md

 # Bench test stand "Maria"
 ## Objective
-Design and manufacture for an instrument for propulsion parameters of a rocket motor
+Design and manufacture of an instrument for measuring propulsion parameters for rocket motor class H to K

 ## Particular objectives
 * Restrictions of desired parameters to measure (maximum and minimums)